ricardoquesada/unijoysticle2/docs/user_guide.md

 It is safe to plug both the USB and Jack Barrel at the same time, but that won't give you any additional benefit.

+**IMPORTANT**: If the Unijoysticle is plugged-in into the Commodore, but it is not powered on, it might generate noise in the Joystick lines.
+Since the joystick lines are also shared by the keyboard, it might be possible that certain keys might not work.
+See: https://gitlab.com/ricardoquesada/unijoysticle2/issues/8

 ## Booting